blueninj0r/blueninj0r.github.io/_posts/2015-01-23-Easy-Nested-Dictionaries-With-Clojure.md

 ---
 layout: post
-title: Easy Nested Maps ith Clojure
+title: Easy Nested Maps with Clojure
 published: true
 ---

-## Easy Nested Maps with Clojure

 Clojure has some really great functions in its core library for dealing with getting and updating values in [Maps](http://clojure.org/data_structures#Data%20Structures-Maps%20%28IPersistentMap%29) (Clojure’s set of key/value based data structures).
 In particular, I’ve realised that the [get-in](https://clojuredocs.org/clojure.core/get-in) function is particularly useful.
 I used to just think of it as syntactic sugar, but, it's actually a great help in simplifying code and separating conerns.